Eligible Parties

 Conditions

-When filing an international application, it is possible to submit comments in response to the written opinion of the search report of the priority application (“Notice from the European Patent Office, dated 8 March 2017, concerning the processing of informal observations on earlier search results by the EPO acting as International Searching Authority (« PCT Direct »)”, OJ 2017, A21, point 2.2), if:
+When filing an international application, it is possible to submit comments in response to the written opinion of the search report of the priority application (“Notice from the European Patent Office, dated 8 March 2017, concerning the processing of informal observations on prior search results by the EPO acting as International Searching Authority (« PCT Direct »)”, OJ 2017, A21, point 2.2), if:

 • the EPO is the ISA for this international application;